barryclark/jekyll-now/_posts/2019-10-28-System-Documentation.md

 ### Google docs

-Collaboration

-tooling in terms of text styling and authoring gets job done without being too much of a distraction

-Good collaboration support
+Google Docs is an interesting option for enterprise documentation.

-allowing any number of editors suggested edits
+Being primarily geared towards collaboration, it allows any number of concurrent editors.
+A team can be performing simultaneous in-place edits and comments, suggested edits and assign to-do tasks.
-in-place comments and assigned to-do tasks history of edits with ability to rollback
+The product gives an out-of-the-box history of edits with the ability to rollback in time.

+The editor is quite straight-forward in terms of text authoring and authoring.
+It offers all the options one might want ot get the job done, without being too much of a distraction (i.e. steer you towards gold-plating).

-Tight integration with the rest of the Google suite esp if using mail and identity services docs are automatically embedded in mails
+Being a Google product, it offers tight integration with the rest of the Google suite, especially if your company's back-end is based on [Google Enterprise][34].

-The GSuite product is geared towards ease-of-use, making it trivial to create new documents However this creates 2 problems, both faces of the same coin
+It is easy to notice that the GSuite product is geared towards ease-of-use, making it trivial to create new documents.
+However this creates 2 problems, both faces of the same coin.

-* Accessibility of information
+* **Accessibility of information**
+All documents start their life in the user's personal Google drive, so it takes additional steps (and team discipline) to move them to a shared structure.
+And as with all things shared, there is the question of the folder structure itself.
+How should it be organized?
+Per team?
+Per system?
+Otherwise?
-Retrieving information from an archive of documents is another thing completely
+Retrieving information from an archive of Google docs is another challenge.
-All documents in the user's personal Google drive so takes additional steps (and team discipline) to move them to a shared structure And then there is the question of the folder structure itself Google's search and machine learning functionality is meant to ease the location of important documents The result is a mixed result of immediate hits for the 95th percentile of searches and quite some time spent looking for the remaining 5%
+Google's search and machine learning functionality is meant to ease the location of *important* documents.
+This results in a mix of immediate "hits" for the 95th percentile of searches and quite some time spent looking for the remaining 5%.

-* Privacy of information
+* **Privacy of information**
-This is the opposite extreme
+Being an internet-first offering, means that mistakes in GSuite are immediately visible.
-Making a mistake in the sharing settings makes a document accessible to anyone on the internet
+Anyone who has edited a Google doc, quickly finds out that making a mistake in the sharing settings makes the document accessible to anyone on the internet.
-In the corporate Google offering this is less of an issue but requires careful locking down from the admins and discipline on the part of the users Being an internet-first offering means mistakes in GSuite are immediately visible
+In the enterprise Google offering this is less of an issue, but requires careful locking down from the admins and discipline from the users.

 ### Confluence

-Similar functionality to Google docs
+Confluence is the undisputed leader in enterprise information capture.
-Latest version offers similar collaboration support with in-place comments and to-do tasks
+Its latest version offers very similar collaboration support as Google docs, with in-place comments, assignable task items, etc.

-Confluence being a wiki encourages (if not imposes) a hierarchical ordering of pages and information
+Confluence, being a wiki, encourages (if not imposes) a hierarchical ordering of pages and information.
- This is the opposite of GDocs; in Confluence page start their in their intended location from the 1st minute rather than being moved from the personal space
+In this regard, this is the opposite of Google docs.
+In Confluence, pages start their life in their intended location from the 1st minute, rather than being moved from the personal space.

-this can be a blessing and a curse
+As mentioned in Google docs, having a shared "folder" structure can be a blessing and a curse.
 Should pages be ordered by team?
 Project?
 Some other business domain?
-Sometimes this upfront decision-making causes the feeling of over-analysis On the other hand anyone who has used Confluence for over a year has surely encountered a messy project structure which feels like it needs a good cleanup
+Sometimes this upfront decision-making causes the feeling of over-analysis.
+On the other hand, anyone who has accessed Confluence used for a few man-years, has surely encountered a messy structure, feeling like it needs a good cleanup.
-There is the concept of hierarchy but not everyone quite understands it the same
+When it comes to hierarchical organization of information, not everyone understands it the same.

-A key difference between Confluence and GDocs/MS Word is the presentation of information Confluence is HTML-/browser-based while MS Word and GDocs are page-/print-oriented This may sound nuanced, but the more mixed content one has to present (graphics, code snippets,...) the more restrictive the print-oriented format starts becoming
+A key difference between Confluence and Google docs or MS Word is the presentation of information.
+Confluence is HTML-/browser-based, while MS Word and GDocs are page-/print-oriented.
+This may sound nuanced, but the more mixed content one has to present (graphics, code snippets,...), the more restrictive the print-oriented format starts becoming.

-On the other hand, Confluence is sort of a [one trick pony][27] geared towards text and graphics Any other type of information (sheets, slides,...) and one has to integrate with other tools
+On the other hand, Confluence is sort of a [one trick pony][27], geared towards editing text and embedding graphics.
+Any other type of information (sheets, slides,...) and one has to integrate with other tools.

 ### Markdown

-[Markdown][28] has become almost the de-facto method of documenting code with its ubiquitous support in all modern source control servers
+[Markdown][28] has become almost the de-facto method of documenting code, with its ubiquitous support in all modern source control servers.

-Its simple syntax makes it very easy to compose with only a keyboard making it a natural fit for developers
+Its simple syntax makes it very easy to compose with only a keyboard, making it a natural fit for developers.

-In terms of "distance from the codebase" this is definitely the closest one making it ideal for component documentation and updating/committing alongside the code itself keeping the "freshness" factor high
+In terms of "distance from the codebase", Markdown is definitely the closest one.
+This makes it ideal for component documentation, updating/committing Markdown READMEs alongside the code itself.
+This keeps the documentation "freshness" factor high.

-Since it renders in HTML, it can take advantage of the entire screen estate to display mixed content
+Like Confluence, Markdown renders in HTML, so it can take advantage of the entire screen estate to display mixed content.

 ### ...and AsciiFlow

-With the exception of Visio,
-one thing we have not addressed so far is how to visually represent our systems' layout
+With the exception of Visio, one thing we have not addressed so far is how to visually represent our systems' setup.

-If indeed "a picture is a thousand words", then a good representative diagram of our system would save us a whole lot of typing
+If "a picture is a thousand words", then a good representative diagram of our system will save us a whole lot of typing.

-The most straight-forward way to create a diagram is [AsciiFlow][30]
+The most straight-forward, no-frills way to create a diagram is [AsciiFlow][30].

-This is a simple web-based designer which generates [ASCII-based][29] diagrams See a simple example embedded below
+This is a simple web-based designer which generates [ASCII-based][29] diagrams.
+See a simple example embedded below.

 ```
 +-------+            +--------+